troydieter/lhci-fargate/README.md

             },
             },
         };
-    7. Add the `buildToken` to the `lighthouserc.js` file to the `token` value
+    7. Replace the `buildToken` to the `lighthouserc.js` file to the `token` value as seen above
-    8. Browse to the LHCI server (for example, https://lhci.example.com and click the `gear` in the upper-hand left corner)
+    8. Browse to the LHCI server (for example, https://lhci.example.com , click the left navigational\drop down pane (looking for the value set previously and click the `gear` in the upper-hand left corner)
     9. Add in the `adminToken` to the field in the settings for the LH project
     10. Run `lhci autorun` to run the `lh-cli` with the settings defined in the `.lighthouserc.js` file